Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Browse building floors/README.md

 ## Additional information

-The API also supports browsing different sites and facilities in addition to building floors.
+The `AGSFloorManager` API also supports browsing different sites and facilities in addition to building floors.

 ## Tags